-- 2 cups crushed Keebler® Toasteds® Crackers (about 50 crackers)
+- 2 cups crushed Ritz crackers (about 50 crackers)

 - Preheat oven to 400°.
 Drain oysters, reserving oyster liquor; set aside.
-In a large saucepan, saute onions and celery in 1/2 cup butter for 4-6 minutes or until tender.
-Stir in flour until blended; gradually add cream.
-Bring to a boil; cook and stir 2 minutes or until thickened.
+In a large saucepan, heat 1/2 cup butter over medium heat.
+Add onions and celery; cook and stir until tender, 4-6 minutes.
+Stir in flour until blended; gradually whisk in cream.
+Bring to a boil, whisking constantly; cook until thickened, about 2 minutes.

-- Reduce heat; add parsley, salt, thyme, pepper, cayenne and reserved oyster liquor.
-Cook and stir 2 minutes or until smooth.
+- Reduce heat; add next 5 ingredients and reserved oyster liquor.
+Cook and stir until smooth, about 2 minutes.
 Remove from heat.
-Stir a small amount of hot liquid into egg yolks; return all to the pan, stirring constantly.
+Stir a small amount of hot liquid into egg yolks; return all to pan, stirring constantly.

-- Pour half of the sauce into a greased 13x9-in. baking dish.
-Top with half of the oysters; sprinkle with half of the cracker crumbs.
+- Pour half the sauce into a greased 13x9-in. baking dish.
+Top with half the oysters; sprinkle with half the cracker crumbs.
 Repeat layers.
-Melt remaining butter; drizzle over the top.
+Melt remaining butter; drizzle over top.

-- Bake, uncovered, 23-28 minutes or until golden brown.
-Let stand 10 minutes before serving.
-Garnish with lemon slices and thyme sprigs.
-Yield: 6 servings.
+- Bake, uncovered, until golden brown, 23-28 minutes.
+Let stand 10 minutes.
+Serve with lemon wedges and thyme sprigs.